[ previous ] [ Contents ] [ 1 ] [ 2 ] [ 3 ] [ 4 ] [ 5 ] [ A ] [ next ]

 in postrm

-There is currently no mechanism (i.e., no update-language
+There is currently no mechanism (i.e., no update-language) for

 automatic addition of hyphenation patterns to formats that do not use the same